func _ready(): $Label.text = "Hello world!"

 - The General section contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the Frequently asked questions.

-- The Getting started section is the the main raison d’être of this documentation, as it contains all the necessary information on using the engine to make games.
+- The Getting started section is the raison d’être of this documentation, as it contains all the necessary information on using the engine to make games.
 It starts with the Step by step tutorial which should be the entry point for all new users.

 - The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, developing C++ modules or editor plugins.